emilps/fjelltg/src/pages/project/2019-12-09-fourth-project.md

   2: Then sentrifuge the dry solids until a sludge of approx. 22%.

-  3: Dry the sludge with a thermo mechanical dryer to above 90%
+  3: Dry the sludge with a thermo mechanical dryer to above 90%.

+  Since the commissioning period the sludge drying system has been running problem free - please contact us if any questions regarding setup, solutions or if we in any way can help you
 miniatureimage1: /img/frs.png
 miniatureimage2: /img/p15776-001-1.jpg
 title2: Recycling